sarisabban/Pose/README.md

 | `p.ReBuild(sequence=None, mirror=False, _mutated=None)`    | Rebuild the polypeptide or nucleic acid.
 Use `sequence='AGLMTSWVLVA'` to rebuild the structure with multiple bulk mutations on chain A. Use `sequence={'A':'MSLKLSTVVA', 'B':'ASLKSWFWVA'}` to perform mutations at multiple chains at the same time.
 Use `mirror=True` to rebuild a protein and convert L-amino acids → D-amino acids and D-amino acids → L-amino acids.
 Running `p.ReBuild(sequence=None)` will add missing Hydrogens.
 For DNA and RNA, the `sequence=''` length must match exactly the original sequence length, otherwise an error will be raised |
 | `p.Mutate(1, 'V', fast=True)`                              | Mutate a single monomer.
 For proteins: `p.Mutate(1, 'V')` = residue 1 → L-Valine, `p.Mutate(1, 'v')` = residue 1 → D-Valine.
 For DNA: `p.Mutate(0, 'T')` = nucleotide 0 → Thymine.
 For RNA: `p.Mutate(0, 'U')` = nucleotide 0 → Uracil.
 For double-stranded nucleic acids, the complementary base is also updated automatically.
 The `fast=True` argument means the mutation is performed by vector addition without ensuring the stability of the backbone (also the `CalcDSSP(), CalcSASA, and CalcRg()` etc.. are not re-computed) so these needs to be called after the mutation, in return the mutation is very fast, ideal for large mutation simulations.
 If `fast=False` the mutated residue is added to the structure and the entire structure rebuilt using ReBuild(), this is more accurate but very slow for large simulations |

+> Note: `Import()` will not import broken structures such as broken chains or missing backbone atoms.
+The structure needs to be complete.
+If it is not complete, then re-generate it to fill in the missing sections.

 ### Measurements

 | Method                                       | Description |